 Would I do the New York Marathon again?
 In a heartbeat.
 It’s magic.
 An experience I will not soon forget.

-Emma proudly showing off her NYC Marathon medal.
+Emma proudly showed off her NYC Marathon medal.
 Image © Emma Judd

 The gym is pretty much Emma’s home away from home and she’s obsessed with anything health and fitness.Emma plans her holidays around gym or some form of exercise, has a new found love for flexible eating and is absolutely, 100% a morning person.Emma works in marketing and enjoys discovering healthy treats at various cafes on foodie adventures around Brisbane, Australia and beyond.